 Our Story

-After making their deubt at the World's Fare in Queens in summer 2019, dōmi™'s popularity quickly grew.
-Only a couple months later, they were accepted as a vendor at Smorgasburg, the largest open air market in America.
-With their successes from Smorgasburg, dōmi™ opened their first NYC brick-and-mortar location in Canal Street Market in February 2020.
+After making our deubt at the World's Fare in Queens in summer 2019, dōmi's popularity quickly grew.
+Only a couple months later, we were accepted as a vendor at Smorgasburg, the largest open air market in America.
+With our successes from Smorgasburg, we opened their first NYC brick-and-mortar location in Canal Street Market in February 2020.

-In August 2020, dōmi™'s collaboration with Common Clover was featured on Food Network—"The Gorgeous Mooncake Gift Box We Can't Wait to Buy This Year" for their fresh take on mooncake gift giving for the Mid-Autumn Festival.
-They have collaborated with Drink Moshi, creating a Japanese Neapolitan drink and dessert pairing and Yi Fang Fruit Tea, for a "Taste of Taiwan" drink and dessert pairing as well.
+In August 2020, dōmi's collaboration with Common Clover was featured on Food Network—"The Gorgeous Mooncake Gift Box We Can't Wait to Buy This Year" for our fresh take on mooncake gift giving for the Mid-Autumn Festival.
+We also collaborated with Drink Moshi and Yi Fang Fruit Tea while in NYC.

-dōmi™ closed their shop in NYC at the end of December in 2020 and moved to Los Angeles in February 2021.
+Due to COVID19, we closed our shop in NYC at the end of December in 2020 and moved to Los Angeles in February 2021.

-dōmi™ 'everything milk buns' were named on Thrillist as one of 'LA's best creamy treats'; their lunar new year cakes as one of the 'Best Lunar New Year Desserts in LA'; as well as one of 'AAPI Owned Dessert Spots You Need to Know in LA'.
+dōmi's 'everything milk buns' were named on Thrillist as one of 'LA's best creamy treats'; our lunar new year cakes as one of the 'Best Lunar New Year Desserts in LA'; as well as one of 'AAPI Owned Dessert Spots You Need to Know in LA'.
+Our true claim to fame is our mention in Eater as one of the 'Bad-Ass Asian American Bakers Reshaping the LA Desserts Scene' and our mirror glaze cakes being one of the 'Best Dishes Eater Editors Ate This Week'.

 OUR FOUNDERS